Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-04-12_WhatIsBlazoriseAllAbout/Index.md

 ### Multiple CSS framework

 Blazorise provides developers with a comprehensive set of UI components, styles, and utilities that help them create modern, responsive, and highly customizable web applications.
 Blazorise is highly flexible and extensible.
-It works with different CSS frameworks, like Bootstrap, Tailwind, Bulma, Material, and AntDesign, making it an excellent choice for developers looking to build web applications quickly and efficiently.
+It works with different CSS frameworks, like [Bootstrap](https://getbootstrap.com/), [Tailwind](https://tailwindcss.com/), or [Bulma](https://bulma.io/), making it an excellent choice for developers looking to build web applications quickly and efficiently.

 With the multitude of CSS frameworks available, developers are often faced with choosing the right one for their projects.
 To make things easier, some projects allow developers to select multiple CSS frameworks.